ronanmccormack-ca/Covid-Dashboard-DAV2021-Mini-Project/README.md

 # COVID Dashboard Project

 This project is a COVID dashboard that collects, cleans, and displays COVID-19 data using Python's Pandas library for data manipulation and Python Dash for interactive data visualization.
-The entire dashboard can be run within a Jupyter Notebook environment.
+The dashboard is designed to be displayed in a web browser.

 ## Project Overview

 The goal of this project is to create an interactive dashboard that provides insights into COVID-19 data.
-The project is designed to be easily runnable within a Jupyter Notebook, without the need for separate application deployment.
+The dashboard is accessible through a web browser, making it easy to visualize the data and explore trends.

 ## Getting Started

-To run the COVID dashboard within a Jupyter Notebook, follow these steps:
+To access and interact with the COVID dashboard, follow these steps:

 1. Clone or download this repository to your local machine.